 If you need more help please get in touch with us on 0800 073 3000 or 0330 100 3000 (view call charge information)

 In North Scotland, South Wales and the South West, each meter will have its own settings, but your night hours should be shown on your meter, or somewhere next to it.

 Any electricity you use during the day will cost you more than it would on our standard single rate tariff.
-So if there are people at home using electricity during the day and you don’t have storage heaters or a hot water tank, then Economy 7 probably won’t be for you.
+So if there are people at home using electricity during the day and you don’t have storage heaters or a hot water tank, then an Economy 7 tariff probably won’t be for you.

-If you heat your home and water with gas, Economy 7 could still suit your lifestyle – so long as you use most of your electricity at night.
+If you heat your home and water with gas, an Economy 7 tariff could still suit your lifestyle – so long as you use most of your electricity at night.
 For example, if you work shift patterns and are up during the night.
 Or if you don’t tend to use much electricity during the day.

 - Heat your water economically overnight by using an immersion heater with a timeswitch controller

 - Economy 7 works well with storage heaters that are set to come on at night while you’re on the cheaper rate.
 This‘ll help keep your heating costs down

 - You’ll get the most benefit if your home is well insulated

 - Use plug-in or in-built timers to set your electrical appliances like washing machines, tumble dryers and dishwashers to come on overnight – while you’re on the cheaper rate

 How much electricity do I have to use at night to make Economy 7 worthwhile?